Appsero/docs/docs/user-guide/add-pluign.md

 ## Basic Information

-To create new plugin go to <code>Plugins</code> menu then click on <code>Add Plugin</code> button.
+To add new plugin go to <code>Plugins</code> menu then click on <code>Add Plugin</code> button.
 Fill up the form with the following information:

 ### Available Fields
 <table>